react-cosmos/react-cosmos/README.md

 ![Cosmos](cosmos-150.png)

-Cosmos scans your project for React components and loads them inside the [Component Playground](http://react-cosmos.github.io/react-cosmos/), enabling you to:
+Cosmos scans your project for React components and loads them inside [Component Playground](https://react-cosmos.github.io/), enabling you to:

 1. Render your components under any combination of props, context and state